The

 sounded when we plugged everything in to this conditioner.
 The soundstage got

-heard between the API product and this one is that the PowerPro seemed to yield
+I heard between the API product and this one is that the PowerPro seemed to

-a more deliberate and cleaner, but less airy, sound~I felt it was really a chocolate-
+yield a more deliberate and cleaner, but less airy, sound~I felt it was really

-versus-vanilla thing, rather than a clear case of one being better than the other.
+a chocolate- versus-vanilla thing, rather than a clear case of one being better

-seemed to do a great job of eliminat ing background noise.
-But Joe felt that the
+and seemed to do a great job of eliminat ing background noise.
+But Joe felt

-sound seemed brighter in a way he didn't like.
-I have to wonder, though, if Joe
+that the sound seemed brighter in a way he didn't like.
+I have to wonder, though,

-was really hearing more of the actual quality of the recording that was masked
+if Joe was really hearing more of the actual quality of the recording that was

 Even if Joe and Steve don't agree with me, I think Cinepro's got a nice product